va1ha11a/RepoPT/README.md

-# Project README
+# RepoPT

 This project aims to create an in repo database (currently of TOML files) that can function as a version controlled ticket/work management system.

 ## Getting Started